jannajoceli/collective-image-lab/README.md

 **Supported capacity:** exact t-SNE is used for collections of up to **250 images**.

+### Content · MobileNet embeddings

+**Content** also uses t-SNE, but changes what goes into it.
+Where **Similarity** describes each image purely by colour — a 12×12 grid of pixel values plus a hue histogram — **Content** instead passes each thumbnail through **MobileNet**, a small convolutional neural network pretrained to recognise a broad vocabulary of everyday objects and scenes.
+Rather than reading MobileNet's final classification (its best guess at "cat" or "flower"), the Lab takes the layer just before that decision: a roughly 1,000-dimension description of what the network noticed in the image.
+That description, not a colour histogram, is what t-SNE then maps into two dimensions.

+The practical difference shows up in what counts as a "neighbour."
+Two images with a similar colour palette but very different subjects — a portrait shot against green foliage, say, and a photograph of a forest — can end up close together under **Similarity**, because it never looks past colour.
+Under **Content**, they are far more likely to separate, because the underlying representation is closer to *what is depicted* than *what colour it is*.
+Conversely, images that look quite different in palette but share a subject (two portraits under different lighting, say) are more likely to end up as neighbours.

+Content is therefore useful for asking a different question than Similarity does:

+> **Which images resemble one another in subject and composition, independent of colour palette?**

+Comparing **Similarity** and **Content** side by side on the same collection is a way of making that distinction concrete: the same images, organised by two different notions of "alike," rarely produce the same map.

+The model (a few megabytes) is downloaded from a public CDN the first time Content is used in a session; after that, everything runs locally in the browser, the same as Similarity and Hue — images are not sent anywhere to compute this.
+Because of that one-time download, the first Content run in a session needs a network connection and takes a little longer than later runs or than Similarity.

+**In short:**
+`image → MobileNet (pretrained CNN) → content embedding → t-SNE → 2D neighbourhood map → spacing for viewing`

+**Supported capacity:** like Similarity, exact t-SNE limits Content to **250 images**.

 ### Hue

 **Hue** arranges images according to their dominant colour hue rather than their similarity across multiple visual features.